Shilo/SD2-Caffeine-Mod/README.md

 - ~~Fix: If only "Warp Fph" is enabled, temporarily show "Fph" if no warps have been activated yet.~~
 - ~~Style: Minor layout changes.~~
 - ~~Feature: Display caffeine version in title screen.~~
+- ~~Feature: Added "Copy Relics To Clipboard" button to relics window.~~

 #### Code
 - ~~Feature: Investigate event add and remove listener code.
 (Maybe move to "AttachToAdventure" method.)~~